y2-aidid/Electric-Vehicle-Charging-Points/docs/planning.md

 ### Problem statement
  A problem statement is a statment of porblems which have been identified by me or my partners.
 This is a big thing to do while planning as not identifing problems could later lead the problem occuring which we may not be able to deal with properly as identifying problems inadvance will prepare us.
 The Electric Vehicle Charging point project is aim to help electric vehicle users allocate a charging point for the Vehicle.
-As Electric Vehicle is becomming more and more used and that by 2030 all new vehicles made must be electric, I belive that our app will support and benefit a lot of electric vehicle users to allocate charging points as all vechile users in the future will be using charging point where this app will benefit them a lot from saving time, money and battery when finding a charging point.
+As Electric Vehicle is becomming more and more used and that by 2030 all new vehicles made must be electric, I belive that our app will support and benefit a lot of electric vehicle users to allocate charging points as all vehicle users in the future will be using charging point where this app will benefit them a lot from saving time, money and battery when finding a charging point.

 ### Business benefits
 Identifying business benefits during planning is important as it will help us identify what we need to do to meet succes or growth or be sustainable.